FHPD Events

 Citizens’ Academy

-Back by popular demand, The 12th annual Citizens Police Academy will begin in early September of 2024.
+Back by popular demand, The 13th annual Citizens Police Academy will begin in early September of 2025.
 Participants meet one night per week for 10 weeks to learn more about policing in Fairview Heights.
 Activities include crime scene processing, police and county jail tours, drug enforcement, canine demonstrations, shooting at the police range and simulator, conduct mock vehicle stops and much more!
-The academy is co-coordinated by Detective Jon Friederich and Officer Ryan Weisenborn, as well as Executive Assistant Amber Hopkins.
+The academy is co-coordinated by Detective Jon Friederich and Sergeant Ryan Weisenborn, as well as Executive Assistant Amber Hopkins.
 This academy is a requirement to start volunteering with the Fairview Heights Police Department.

 This free program is very popular and fills up quickly, as space is limited.
 Preference goes to Fairview Heights residents, but all are welcome to apply!
 We have limited the academy to 20 participants.